mpv-player/mpv/DOCS/man/ao.rst

     Native Mac OS X audio output driver using direct device access and exclusive mode (bypasses the sound server).

+    ``--coreaudio-integer-mode=<yes|no>``
+        Switch between Integer Mode and Float Mode (default: yes).
+Integer Mode allows sending DAC native format (e.g. 16, 24 or 32 Bit integer) directly to the lowest level in CoreAudio and bypassing the format converter.
+Not all devices support Integer Mode.
+Turn off Integer Mode results in coverting audio stream to 32 Bit float format.
+This option has no affect on SPDIF format.

+    ``--coreaudio-buffer-size=<0-24576>``
+        Specify the number of CoreAudio Frame Buffer Size, which represents the amount of data sending to DAC at a time.
+Setting to a higer value can reduce CPU use and thus save power.
+However, higer value might cause clicks during playpack, especially in Integer Mode.
+The actual Frame Buffer Size (shown in "Latency property fsiz") in use can vary with different MacOS version, device and audio format.
+This option has no affect on SPDIF format.
+Default: 1024.

+    ``--coreaudio-power-saving=<yes|no>``
+        Setting CoreAudio Frame Buffer Size to 4096, or device's maximum avaliable value (default: yes).
+This option has no affect on SPDIF format or when Integer Mode is on.

+    ``--coreaudio-iocycle-usage=<0-1>``
+        Specify the number of IO cycle usage, which indicates how much of the client portion of the IO cycle the process will use.
+Lower value may improve sound quality, but can also cause corruption and leave "skipping cycle due to overload" message in Console.
+It is intended for playing music only, as any value that is lower than 1 will lead to A/V sync issues.
+This option has no affect on SPDIF format.
+Default: 1.

 ``openal``
     OpenAL audio output driver